nf-core/website/markdown/usage/configuration.md

 For example, the [nf-core/viralrecon](https://nf-co.re/viralrecon) pipeline uses a tool called Pangolin that updates an internal database of COVID-19 lineages quite frequently.
 It doesn't make sense to re-release the nf-core/viralrecon everytime a new version of Pangolin has been released.

-In this case, a user can override the default container used by the pipeline by creating a custom config file and passing it as a command-line argument via -c custom.config.
+In this case, a user can override the default container used by the pipeline by creating a custom config file and passing it as a command-line argument via `-c custom.config`.

 1. Check the default version used by the pipeline in the module file for the tool under `modules/nf-core/` directory of the pipeline.
 E.g. for [Pangolin](https://github.com/nf-core/viralrecon/blob/a85d5969f9025409e3618d6c280ef15ce417df65/modules/nf-core/software/pangolin/main.nf#L14-L19)
 2. Find the latest version of the Biocontainer available on [Quay.io](https://quay.io/repository/biocontainers/pangolin?tag=latest&tab=tags) for Docker or [Galaxy Project](https://depot.galaxyproject.org/singularity/) for Singularity